zacharyelston/Bishop/README.md

 ## Bishop: The Technical Implementation

 **Bishop** is a specialized fork of [DevOpsZealot](https://github.com/zacharyelston/DevOpsZealot) that serves as the high-level orchestrator.
-While DevOpsZealot executes infrastructure changes, Bishop focuses on understanding, planning, and overseeing the work.
+While DevOpsZealot executes code changes autonomously, Bishop focuses on understanding requirements, planning work, and overseeing execution.

 ## Architecture